Chapter 6: The Stranger

 Sarge stared stonily at the distant tree line, gripping his shotgun tightly but silently.
 The two wolves turned their gazes to him but kept quiet, giving the chupadore a moment to respond.
 "You boys brought a real mess with you, didn’t ya?" he finally rumbled, shifting his weight almost uncomfortably and displaying an uncharacteristic lack of confidence for a few seconds.
 "We in for a fight?" he asked gruffly, glancing between the lupines.

 "That’s very likely," Lone admitted, somewhat surprised when Sarge grinned slowly.
 "What?"

 "Understood," Mahihko responded softly.
-Lone opened his muzzle to try and make some argument, but the smaller male cut him off: "Lone, c’mon.
+Lone opened his muzzle to try and make some argument, but Mahihko cut him off: "Lone, c’mon.
 You’re the one talkin’ about your Prime Detective nonsense.
 We ain’t here to change hearts and minds."
-He met his companion’s eyes, giving one, slow nod that conveyed enough of a message to Lone that the tall wolf finally nodded back with a grumble.
+He met his companion’s eyes, giving one, slow nod that conveyed enough of a message to Lone that he finally nodded back with a grumble.

 "Good," Sarge grunted before glancing over the edge of the roof when Grif emerged from the base, visibly unscathed.
 "Grif!
 I don’t see no blood, much to my disappointment…what’d you find in there?"

 "The pantries were all empty," Grif replied moodily, holding up an empty cardboard box labeled for some generic type of snack cake.
 "There was some weird green stuff in the kitchen, it didn’t look edible."